cakuang1/DDs3tosf/README.md

 The entire dataset comes from <a ahref = "">here.</a> The data is ismply

-<b>NOTE</b> I belive this dataset is purely synthetic.
+<b>NOTE</b> I believe this dataset is purely synthetic.
 I am simply using the data set as a way to work with transactional data.
+Thus, I am adding certain columns that might

 ## Getting Started

 ### Requirements